msc365/az-devops-governance/src/res/shared/resource-group/README.md

 .\main.ps1 @rgParams
 ```

-Creates or updates the Resource Group 'rg-my-resource-group' in the 'westeurope' region with the specified tags.
+Creates or updates the Resource Group 'rg-e2egov-prjHb72x9-tst-neu' in the 'northeurope' region with the specified tags.

 ## Outputs